 - How to identify successful art work

 - How to refine your ideas and develop a personal style of work

-- To learn about the work of other artists and designers and develop your own work in response
+- The work of various artists and designers and develop your own work in response

 - How to analyse your work and the work of others

-- Learn how to present a personal response to a given theme
+- How to present a personal response to a given theme

 How will I be assessed?

 Coursework is worth 60% of your overall grade and an externally set assignment is worth 40%.
 Your work will be formally assessed every 4 - 6 weeks using the AQA marking grid.
 You will have regular verbal and written feedback in the form of tutorials in lessons and opportunities to self and peer assess your work.